Skip to main content

 When the agent starts, the runner decrypts REDSHIFT_DATABASE_URL from the store and injects it as DATABASE_URL into the MCP process environment.

 The raw secret never appears in API responses, browser dev tools, or log files.
+Reopening the editor later shows "********" in place of any inline secret values you did paste literally - leaving them untouched preserves the stored value.

 Testing a server

-From Settings → MCP Servers, click the Test button next to any server.
-SlackHive starts the server process and verifies it responds to initialization.
-Results appear inline.
-If a server fails to start, the agent still runs — an error is logged, but the agent continues without that server’s tools.
+If the probe fails, you see the error with stderr.
+If a server fails to start at runtime, the agent still runs - the failure is logged, and the agent continues without that server’s tools.
 Check the agent’s Logs tab for details.

 Next steps